Orientalosuchus: Paleoenvironment

 The Na Duong Formation of Vietnam is generally regarded as Eocene in age, corresponding to the Bartonian to Priabonian, though some studies have also suggested a slightly younger Late Eocene to Oligocene age.
 The formation preserves a tropical to warm-subtropical swamp biome that across its deposition featured a variety of aquatic biomes ranging from brooks and rivulets to an environment dominated by shallow ponds to even an anoxic lake.
 The main coal seam is surrounded by pond deposits, but itself represents an anoxic lake, with the transition from the former to the latter representing the primary fossil-bearing layer that also preserves the remains of Orientalosuchus.
 The anoxic lake would have received freshwater from rivers that brought with them sediments, leaves and large logs of driftwood.
 The terrestrial environment would have been represented by a waterlogged swamp forest.
 The main coal seam preserve abundant fossilized tree trunks, some of which measuring 1 m across, as well as the stems of royal ferns (Osmundaceae).
 The diameter of the trunks, root system and the distance between the stumps (standing generally 3-5 m apart), suggest a density of about 600 trees per hectare, comparable to the peat swamp forests of modern Sumatra and Kalimantan.
-The Na Duong swamp forest would have also resembled today's peat swamp forests of Indonesia in the height of the forest canopy, estimated at about 35 m in height.
+The Na Duong swamp forest would have also resembled today's peat swamp forests of Indonesia in the height of the forest canopy, estimated at 35 m in height.

 Among the contemporaries of Orientalosuchus was Maomingosuchus acutirostris, a narrow-snouted gavialoid.